nickcollins/zinal/README.md

 ```
 racket main.rkt -o zinal zinal.db
 ```
 This may take 10-20 minutes (I know - I'm working on it).
 After compilation is done, you can use `zinal` the same way as `racket main.rkt`.
-Start-up for `zinal` is a lot faster, since it doesn't have to jit.
 Try running `zinal zinal.db`.
 Here you can see the source logic from which `zinal` was compiled - it is similar (tho not identical) to the Scheme logic found in the `.rkt` files.
-Try using `e` to switch to the `ui-styles` module, change a few colors or something, compile to `my-zinal`, then run
+Try using `e` to switch to the `ui-styles` module, change a few colors or something (see https://docs.racket-lang.org/draw/color-database___.html), compile to `my-zinal`, then run `my-zinal zinal.db`.
-`my-zinal zinal.db`.
 You should see that the style changes you made are now manifest in the custom version of zinal you just created.
 Imagine if the missing editor features were implemented, version control was added, and the ui was made more fluent and elegant; the Scheme code could be completely forgotten, each iteration of zinal being developed and compiled by the previous one.